Asthma in adults: Creating an asthma action plan

 Creating your asthma action plan

 Because asthma varies from person to person, you'll need to work with your doctor to develop a plan that's customized for you.
-Your action plan can help you:
+Your action plan may include keeping a diary, and can help you:

 - Record peak flow readings.
 You may use a peak flow meter to track your asthma day to day.
 This simple hand-held device tests how well the lungs are working.
 Measurements that are lower than usual indicate that the lungs aren't working as well as they should be.
 This is often the first sign that asthma is getting worse.

 Assess asthma control.
 The action plan will give you a system for making sense of the information you record.
 Many asthma plans use a "traffic light" system of green, yellow and red zones that correspond to worsening symptoms.
 This system can help you quickly determine asthma severity and identify signs of an asthma attack.